astridx/meinblog/sik/r/firebase-deploy-react-js/index.md

 ---
-title: "How to deploy a React application to Firebase"
+title: 'How to deploy a React application to Firebase'
-description: "The tutorial shows you how to deploy a React.js application to Firebase Hosting.
-You will use Firebase CLI to perform the deployment for a create-react-app app ..."
+description: 'The tutorial shows you how to deploy a React.js application to Firebase Hosting.
+You will use Firebase CLI to perform the deployment for a create-react-app app ...'
-date: "2019-01-20T07:52:46+02:00"
+date: '2019-01-20T07:52:46+02:00'
-categories: ["React", "Firebase"]
+categories: ['React', 'Firebase']
-keywords: ["firebase deploy react", "firebase react js deployment", "create-react-app firebase deploy"]
+keywords:
+  [
+    'firebase deploy react',
+    'firebase react js deployment',
+    'create-react-app firebase deploy',
+  ]
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />